PacktPublishing/Hands-On-Swift-5-Microservices-Development/README.md

 *Using MySQL without docker-compose:* Make sure you are passing this argument when starting: `--default-authentication-plugin=mysql_native_password` (this will be updated in the book as well).

 # Change Log #
+## 05/01/20: Chapter 9 Update##
+Various smaller issues have been corrected, among those:
+- Updates for the newer Vapor versions
+- Adding the test suite for Postman
+- Added a Postgres Version of the service.

+## 05/01/20: Chapter 7 Update##
+Various smaller issues have been corrected, most notably:
+- Addresses have now a sub-path "addresses"
+- Adjustments for new Vapor versions
+- Adding the test suite for Postman.

 ## 04/13/20: Chapter 7 Update ##
 Updated the dependency to Vapor 4.0.0.
 Also an update to the _SimpleJWTMiddleware_ has been performed in another repository.